Emperor Yuan of Han: Reign as emperor

 As emperor, Emperor Yuan immediately started a regimen of reducing governmental spending, with the objective of reducing the burdens of the people.
 He also started a program for social assistance to provide stipends for the poor and also for new entrepreneurs.
 Contrary to his father's governing philosophy, he relied heavily on Confucian scholars and put them into important governmental positions.

-In 48 BC, Emperor Yuan created Consort Wang Zhengjun, the mother of his first-born son, Prince Ao, empress.
-On 17 June 47 BC, he created Prince Ao crown prince.
+In 48 BC, Emperor Yuan made Consort Wang Zhengjun, the mother of his first-born son, Prince Ao, empress.
+On 17 June 47 BC, he made Prince Ao crown prince.

 In 46 BC, alarmed at the high human and monetary cost of occupying Hainan and suppressing the frequent native rebellions, Emperor Yuan decreed that the two commanderies on the island be abandoned.
 Similarly, in 40 BC, alarmed at the high cost of maintaining imperial temples, he reduced the number of standing temples.